 The motivation behind weight loss varies from person to person.
-Whether your tipping point is aesthetic—wanting to fit into your skinny jeans — or the daunting surge of the number on the scale, losing weight undoubtedly improves self-esteem, making you more comfortable in your own skin and increasing your energy level.
-However, the greatest incentive doesn’t come from the reflection in the mirror.
+It doesn’t matter whether your reason is aesthetic—wanting to fit into your skinny jeans — or the number on the scale going up.
+Weight loss undoubtedly improves self-esteem, making you more comfortable in your own skin and increasing your energy level.
+However, the greatest incentive doesn’t just come from the reflection in the mirror.

-Losing only a modest amount, 5 to 7 percent, of your body weight can yield tremendous health benefits, prevent life threatening diseases, alleviate pain and discomfort and help you live longer.
+Losing only a modest amount, 5 to 7 percent of your body weight, can yield tremendous health benefits, prevent life threatening diseases, alleviate pain and discomfort, improve quality of life and help you live longer.

-Next time you think that losing only 10 to 20 pounds doesn’t matter, think again.
-Every pound lost, can be a moment gained.
-Adult obesity, approximately 30 to 40 pounds overweight, trims between three and 10 years off your life.
+The next time you think that losing only 10 to 20 pounds doesn’t matter, think again.
+Every pound lost can add a moment in your life.
+Being obese as an adult, which is approximately 30 to 40 pounds overweight, takes away between three and 10 years off of your life.
 More than 33 percent of Americans are categorized as obese.
 By fostering weight loss, you can a live a longer, healthier and more fulfilled life, not to mention alleviate the threat or progression of some fatal diseases and conditions:

 High Cholesterol LDL, the “bad” cholesterol, is a fat-like substance that is deposited along your arterial walls narrowing the arteries and eventually blocking them completely– leading to heart attack or stroke.
 Chronic chest pain and other cardiovascular problems are also be side effects of high levels of LDL.
 Incorporating a healthy diet into your lifestyle can lower cholesterol by more than 10 percent.